 Applicants must have left any previous colleges on good terms (not expelled due to lack of academic progress or disciplinary action), and if requested, must present evidence of withdrawal in good standing from the prior college.
 If an applicant indicates a suspension or expulsion from another college, a form of explanation must be completed.
 Applicants who do not meet this standard and wish to appeal may do so through the Office of Admissions.

-Although unofficial transcripts are accepted for admission, you must have your previous college mail us a copy of your offical transcript before courses will be evaluated for transfer.
+Unofficial transcripts are accepted for admission, however, you must have your previous college send us a copy of your official transcript via Parchment or by mail before courses will be evaluated for transfer.

 Credit Transfer Policies